Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Learning LRNNs

+Functions can be learned and approximated by LRNNs in two steps: First, as for ESNs \citep{JH04}, we only learn the output weights $W^\mathrm{out}$ (cf. \cref{output}).
+The input weights $W^\mathrm{in}$ and reservoir weights $W^\mathrm{res}$ are arbitrary random values and remain unchanged (cf. \cref{thedef}).
+Nevertheless, in order to obtain better numerical stability during the computation, they are adjusted as follows: \begin{itemize} \item Because of the linear activation, the spectral radius of the reservoir weights matrix $W^\mathrm{res}$ is set to $1$ (cf. \cref{thedef}).
+Otherwise, with increasing $t$, the values of $f(t) = W^t \cdot s$ explode if the spectral radius is greater or vanish if the spectral radius is smaller than $1$ (cf. \cref{ellipse}).
+In consequence, the overall learning procedure behaves rather stable. \item Furthermore, we initialize the reservoir neurons such that the reservoir start vector $r$ (with $N^\mathrm{res}$ components) has unit norm by setting:

-Functions can be learned and approximated by PrNNs in two steps: First, as for ESNs \citep{JH04}, we only learn the output weights $W^\mathrm{out}$; all other connections remain unchanged.
-Second, if possible, we reduce the network size; this often leads to better generalization and avoids overfitting.
-Thus, in contrast to many other approaches, the network architecture is changed during the learning process.
+It is part of the (overall) start vector $s = \left[ \right]$ (cf. \cref{define}). \item We employ fully connected graphs\opt{long}{, i.e., all, especially the reservoir neurons are connected with each other,} because the connectivity has nearly no influence on the best reachable performance \citep{KLB12}. \end{itemize} Second, if possible, we reduce the network size (cf. \cref{reduce}).
+This often leads to better generalization and avoids overfitting.
+Thus, in contrast to many other approaches, the network architecture is changed during the learning process, and we do not do this by incremental derivation from the original network but in only one step.